VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/03-create-rest-services.md

 The `@Controller` annotation tells Spring that this class is a HTTP Controller and the `@RequestMapping` annotation identifies it as a Controller meant to handle requests to the `/api/fruits` URI.
 Here we have two kinds of responses.
 The `getAll()` method returns a JSON list of all Fruits we have stored in our Database.
 The `createFruit()` method triggers a save to the Database for a new fruit and then returns a *redirect* to the root view (the main page of our application in this case).
 This redirect is a convenience action we will describe later.

-It is worth noting that there is also a second annotation that exists: `@RestController`.
-This annotation is a convenience annotation for Controllers who only return data and not views.
-It removes the need to annotate your data-returning methods with the `@ResponseBody` annotation.
-Since we return both data and views in this Controller, however, we use the standard `@Controller`.
+It is worth noting that there is also a second annotation that exists for creating controller classes: `@RestController`.
+This annotation is a convenience annotation for Controllers who only return data, not views.
+It removes the need to annotate your data-returning methods with the `@ResponseBody` annotation (like we did with the `getAll()` method).
+Since we return both data and views in this Controller, however, we use the standard `@Controller` annotation.

 **2. Test the service from a web browser locally**